pamgluss/wereonlyalittlelost_blog/content/trips/quarantine/dresser-painting.md

 All told from far away it could look a LOT worse.
 The top coat also left a nice smooth shiny texture on top.

 I think if I do this again, I will do each side of the piece of furniture one at a time to stop dripping issues.
-I would probabl force out the hardware instead of shrugging.
+I would probably force out the hardware instead of shrugging.
 I would use the roller for painting way sooner.
 I would make sure to be more fastidious about sanding between layers.
 I would pick a different kind of sealant.